publiccodeyml/publiccode.yml/docs/standard/schema.core.rst

 This key describes the entity or entities, if any, that are currently contracted for maintaining the software.
-They can be companies, organizations, or other collective names.
+They can be companies, organisations, or other collective names.

 Key ``maintenance/contacts``
 ''''''''''''''''''''''''''''